Important Notice: Program Application is Closed

 Can you send me a copy of the application form in advance?

 No. This program requires an online application.
-If you are unable to complete this, please connect with the Community Wellness Advocate (cwa@metis.org or 780-455-2200 Ext.
-110), who may be able to arrange a phone appointment where the application can complete with you on the phone.
+If you are unable to complete this, please connect with the Supports and Services Navigators (SSN@metis.org or 780-455-2200), who may be able to arrange a phone appointment where the application can complete with you on the phone.
 PLEASE NOTE: If the program reached capacity before your application is completed by phone, you will not be enrolled.

 What are the eligibility criteria?